defenseunicorns/pepr-legacy/adr/0002-pepr-implementation-options.md

 	- Limited by Kyverno limits (unless using a pre-processor)

 #### Option 2: Custom Operator
-Complied code that does everything.
+Compiled code that does everything.
 * Pros:
 	- Artisinal crafting of logic for every component
 	- Unbounded